DevanshiPatel12/PythonAssignmentCA2020/README.md

 # PythonAssignmentCA2020

-Task-4 & Task-5 are uploaded into this Repository.
+Total Tasks are uploaded into this Repository.

+  Task-4
+  Task-5
+  Task-6